We updated this alert in May 2022 and have updated it again to take into account recent developments.

 - The attackers may learn more about your business and systems – in the process of negotiating with the hackers, you may unwittingly or under pressure disclose further information about your business and systems that could be exploited in future attacks.

-- You can face fines / enforcement from other regulators – if you are in a regulated industry, substantial fines and other enforcement action may also apply if an incident is not handled properly, e.g. financial services institutions under FCA rules and operators of essential services and digital service providers under the Security of Network and Information Systems Directive (NIS Directive).
-See our article on the proposed NIS2 Directive: https://www.corderycompliance.com/client-alert-nis-2-directive/ .
+- You can face fines / enforcement from other regulators – if you are in a regulated industry you’ll likely still have to report the incident even if you pay.
+For example for a financial services organisation subject to FCA rules, the FCA’s position is that “you need to tell the FCA as soon as you know of ‘material’ cyber incidents which affect your firm.”
+The FCA’s view is that a ransomware attack is likely to be reportable if malicious software is present on your information and IT systems even if you pay the ransom.
+Substantial fines and other enforcement action may also apply if an incident is not handled properly.
+There are a number of different sector specific regimes in play e.g. financial services institutions under FCA rules and operators of essential services and digital service providers under the Security of Network and Information Systems Directive (NIS Directive).
+See our article on the proposed NIS2 Directive here: https://www.corderycompliance.com/client-alert-nis-2-directive/ .

 - You could face criminal penalties under anti-bribery laws – in the UK, for example, there is an argument at least that a person making unlawful payments to a ‘foreign public official’ (e.g. in the case of state-sanctioned ransomware attacks) could be prosecuted under the Bribery Act 2010 (although this is yet to be fully tested).